Gas savings: The cheapest station in Mt Sterling - NewsBreak

 Gas savings: The cheapest station in Mt Sterling

-(MT STERLING, KY) For bargain hunters there may be no better target than gas, with the cheapest station in the Mt Sterling area offering savings of $0.16 per gallon.
+(MT STERLING, KY) According to Mt Sterling gas price data, you could be saving up to $0.29 per gallon on gas.

-Marathon at 710 Northview Dr was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.73 per gallon Wednesday.
-By comparison, the most expensive gallon was at Exxon at 101 Wingtip Way, where a gallon of regular was selling for $2.89.
+According to a survey by GasBuddy, Marathon at 263 Indian Mound Dr was the cheapest station in the area, with regular listed at $2.6 per gallon at the pumps Wednesday.
+That was compared to Exxon at 101 Wingtip Way, where a gallon of regular was selling for $2.89.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 05:50 PM, Tuesday, the average price was $2.79 per gallon for regular.
+It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
+As of 05:50 PM, Tuesday, the average price of a gallon of regular in the area $2.71.

 |Regular